-The NDF presents world-class documentaries in an intimate scale in Newburyport, MA.
+The NDFF presents world-class documentaries in an intimate setting in Newburyport, MA.

-The Newburyport Documentary Film Festival (NDF) is held every September along with year-round programs in a Newburyport, MA, a small seaport city 40 minutes north of Boston.
-For over 14 years we have been committed to bringing the highest caliber documentary films to our community.
-In addition to screenings all weekend at historic venues, we also hold filmmaker receptions, after-parties, panel discussions, Q&As, and workshops.
-Please see our archive of documentary films and stay up to date on our latest news and events to learn more about the NDF.
+The Newburyport Documentary Film Festival (NDFF) is held every September along with year-round programs in Newburyport, MA, a small seaport city 40 minutes north of Boston.
+For over 15 years we have been bringing the highest caliber documentary films to our community.
+In addition to weekend screenings at historic venues, we also hold filmmaker receptions, after-parties, panel discussions, Q&As, and workshops.
+Please see our archive of documentary films and stay up-to-date on our latest news and events to learn more about the NDFF.

 Connect with filmmakers at small-panel Q&A sessions, after-parties, workshops and panels.